Edelwy/dfg-project-math381/README.md

 We present our approach to modeling solutions for connecting nodes in a telecom network, ('telecom' meaning internet, cable, phone, etc.).
 Collaborating with **DFG Consulting**, (a Slovenian company), our team worked with a library of pictorially-represented networks to test whether each network had a connectivity solution.
 By utilizing two different standard mathematical programming solvers, we built a model that can conclusively determine a network's connectivity, and have proved its efficacy using sample networks provided by DFG.

-Details about the model can be read in the paper. *Add the paper to the repo**
+Details about the model can be read in the paper.
 <br>This description is intended to clarify the use of these programs.

 ## Input Data